Signing out of account, Standby…

 Bonus tip: overdeliver on the value you promise to keep customers coming back to your business and to reap valuable word-of-mouth marketing when they tell others about your stellar product or service.

-The old adage “build it and they will come” isn’t as relevant in the modern world of business, with competition sky-high in pretty much every field, as becomes ever more popular.
+The old adage “build it and they will come” isn’t as relevant in the modern world of business, with competition sky-high in pretty much every field, as entrepreneurship becomes ever more popular.

-Using your newfound knowledge of your customer, you need to figure out how best to target them at a low cost – since, as a young person, you’re probably not in cash.
+Using your newfound knowledge of your customer, you need to figure out how best to target them at a low cost – since, as a young person, you’re probably not swimming in cash.

-is a good way to target the type of consumer you’re looking for if you’re building a business online, considering that different social media platforms are popular with different demographics.
+Social media is a good way to target the type of consumer you’re looking for if you’re building a business online, considering that different social media platforms are popular with different demographics.Â

-However, if you’re offering a local service, then through the network of people you know, printing out business cards and posting them and putting up flyers is a good way to target local leads.
-Likewise, sites such as can help you target locals online.
+However, if you’re offering a local service, then advertising through the network of people you know, printing out business cards and posting them and putting up flyers is a good way to target local leads.
+Likewise, sites such as Craigslist can help you target locals online.

 Related: 30 Low Budget Marketing Ideas For Your Business